Transfer Student Application Process

 code samples, writing, mixed media, etc. Combine or compress files if needed.

-Entrance into the Digital Media & Design program is highly competitive and the portfolio review is a vital part of the admission process for the B.F.A.
-Your application to UConn DMD will not be complete until you upload a SlideRoom portfolio if you are a B.F.A candidate.
-Additionally, your application will not appear complete until a recommendation is provided by the DMD department to Admissions.
-Therefore transfer B.F.A. applications will NOT be reviewed unless a portfolio is submitted via SlideRoom.
+Entrance into the B.F.A. in Digital Media Design program is highly competitive and the portfolio review is a vital part of the admission process for the B.F.A.
+If you are applying to the B.F.A. in DMD, your application to UConn DMD will not be complete until you upload a SlideRoom portfolio.

 Deadlines